informalsystems/quartz/README.md

 It contains the core types for session management and for interfacing with attestations and is the only crate the smart contract dev should have to interact with.

-App devs add the `quartz-cw` message types to their contract's messages, and call the verify handler on attested messages.
+App devs add the `quartz-contract-core` message types to their contract's messages, and call the verify handler on attested messages.
 While Quartz enables securely attested private compute off-chain, app devs are still responsible for the on-chain data model.
 See [Building Apps](/docs/building_apps.md) for more.

 Under the hood, attestation verification itself is performed via two separate contracts:

-- `dcap-verifier` - standalone implementation of dcap verification as a contract using mobilecoin's Rust libs
+- `quartz-dcap-verifier` - standalone implementation of dcap verification as a contract using mobilecoin's Rust libs
-- `tcbinfo` - public registry contract of secure sgx processor/firmware versions to ensure attestations are only verified from up-to-date devices
+- `quartz-tcbinfo` - public registry contract of secure sgx processor/firmware versions to ensure attestations are only verified from up-to-date devices

 The actual types and verification logic for attestation is further encapsulated in `quartz-tee-ra`.

 ### Enclave Lib

-`quartz-enclave` mirrors `quartz-cw`, in that its the enclave side of what happens on chain.
+`quartz-enclave-core` mirrors `quartz-contract-core`, in that its the enclave side of what happens on chain.
 Both have to manage a secure session.
-Where `quartz-cw` verifies attestionations, `quartz-enclave` produces them.
-But additionally, `quartz-enclave` must verify the state of the blockchain so that the enclave binary is restricted to only operate authorized commands.
+Where `quartz-contract-core` verifies attestionations, `quartz-enclave-core` produces them.
+But additionally, `quartz-enclave-core` must verify the state of the blockchain so that the enclave binary is restricted to only operate authorized commands.
 It does this via light-client verification.
-`quartz-enclave` does the following:
+`quartz-enclave-core` does the following:

 - secure session management between contract and enclave
 - collect and verify light client proofs of smart contract state